When to Visit Ooty: The Season That Changes Everything

 Why to Avoid

 The town center becomes a traffic jam.
 Hotel prices double or triple.
 The toy train is booked weeks in advance.
 Every viewpoint has a queue.
 Restaurant wait times jump.
-The experience of peaceful hill station relaxation that Ooty promises... doesn't happen in May.
+The peaceful hill station relaxation that Ooty promises... doesn't happen in May.

 Crowd Level